The fundamental group of reductive Borel-Serre and Satake compactifications: Introduction

 \section{Introduction}

 Let $X$ be a symmetric space of noncompact type, and let $G = \Isom(X)^0$.
 Pick a basepoint $x_0 \in X$, with isotropy group $K \subset G$.
 Then $X \cong G/K$.
 Suppose that $G=\G(\R)^0$, where $\G$ is a connected almost simple algebraic group defined over $\Q$, and that $\Gamma$ is an arithmetic subgroup of $G$.
-The associated locally symmetric space $\Gamma\backslash X$ is often not compact.
-For example let $X=\SL_n(\R)/\SO_n$, the space of positive definite quadratic forms in $n$ variables of determinant $1$.
-The arithmetic subgroup $\Gamma=\SL_n(\Z)$ acts on $X$ and the associated locally symmetric space $\Gamma\backslash X$ is the moduli space of unimodular lattices in $\R^n$ up to isometries in $\SO_n$.
+The associated locally symmetric space $\Gamma\backslash X$ is typically not compact.
 Noncompact arithmetic locally symmetric spaces $\Gamma\backslash X$ admit several different compactifications such as the Satake compactifications, the Borel-Serre compactification and the reductive Borel-Serre compactification.
-If $\Gamma\backslash X$ is a Hermitian locally symmetric space, then one of the Satake compactifications, called the Baily-Borel or Satake-Baily-Borel compactification, is a projective variety.
+If $\Gamma\backslash X$ is a Hermitian locally symmetric space, then one of the Satake compactifications, called the Baily-Borel or Baily-Borel Satake compactification, is a projective variety.

 The cohomology and homology groups of locally symmetric spaces $\Gamma\backslash X$ and of their compactifications have been intensively studied because of their relation to the cohomology of $\Gamma$ and to automorphic forms.
-Our interest here is the fundamental group.
-Looking at some results on the fundamental group of the Satake-Baily-Borel compactification of particular Hermitian locally symmetric spaces, we noticed that the calculations were very similar to the calculations of the congruence subgroup kernel of the underlying algebraic group (see \citelist{\cite{hk} \cite{kn} \cite{hs} \cite{ge} \cite{Gro} \cite{gro2} \cite{san}}).
-This lead us to wonder about a possible connection between the two.
-In this paper we deal with arithmetic locally symmetric spaces in general (not necessarily Hermitian) and their compactifications.
+Our interest here is in the fundamental group.
+There are a number of results on the fundamental group of the Baily-Borel Satake compactification of particular Hermitian locally symmetric spaces (see \citelist{\cite{hk} \cite{kn} \cite{hs} \cite{ge} \cite{Gro} \cite{gro2} \cite{san}}).
+In this paper we deal with arithmetic locally symmetric spaces in general (not necessarily Hermitian).
+A natural compactification of $\Gamma\backslash X$ to consider in this context is the reductive Borel-Serre compactification, which more and more is playing a central role (see, for example \citelist{\cite{AyoubZucker}\cite{JiMacPherson}\cite{sap3}}).
+We show that its fundamental group can be described in terms of ``elementary matrices''.
+We also determine the fundamental group of arbitrary Satake compactifications of a locally symmetric space and actually treat the more general case of $\Gamma$ an $S$-arithmetic group.